fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+We are born looking like our parents;
+but we die looking like our decisions.
+  T.D.
+Jakes

 The only time you should look in your neighbors bowl is to make sure they have enough.
   Louis C.K.